AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/index.rst

 Pressure
 ********

+Pressure is a fundamental **physical property** that describes the force exerted on a surface per unit area.
+It is a measure of the **intensity of force applied to a given area** and is commonly expressed in units such as Pascals (Pa), atmospheres (atm), among others.

+Wind tunnels and CFD simulations aim to measure the **wind pressure over a body**.
+The pressure data is relevant to engineers to quantify the **wind induced stress** over the structure of interest.

+Otherwise, it would be very difficult to predict the pressure distribution given the complexity of the problem.

+^^^^^^
+Module
+^^^^^^

 The **Pressure** module handles the analysis and post processing of pressure time series data over a body.
 Data comes from CFD transient simulations, and by definition is attached to a mesh.